-- Pupils arriving after registration must report to the main office.
+- Students arriving after registration must report to the main office.

-- On returning to school, please provide the pupil with a note of explanation to cover the period of absence – this is a legal requirement.
+- On returning to school, please provide the student with a note of explanation to cover the period of absence – this is a legal requirement.

-A member of our Senior Management team liaises with the Education Welfare Service who offer help and guidance to pupils who find it difficult to attend school.
-The school’s Education Welfare Officer has the right to examine our registers and investigate the attendance of any pupil who shows an irregular attendance pattern.
+A member of our Senior Management Team liaises with the Education Welfare Service who offer help and guidance to students who find it difficult to attend school.
+The School’s Education Welfare Officer has the right to examine our registers and investigate the attendance of any pupil who shows an irregular attendance pattern.

 Some of our students make very long journeys to school from other Education Authorities; this can never be an excuse for habitual lateness.
-If it is impossible for your child to attend punctually it may be better for him or her to attend a school which is more conveniently situated.
 Please make sure that your child leaves in good time to take into account any difficulties made by overcrowded buses, heavy traffic and so on.
 Students who are late will serve an hour’s detention the same day.
 Parents will be advised by text.
 The Education Welfare Officer also has a duty to check on children who are frequently late for school.

 Students will not be allowed into form rooms until 8.30am.
 Students who arrive after 8.35am, by which time the register will have been marked, will be shown as latecomers.
-Any pupil arriving for school after the register has been closed in the morning must go to the School Office to sign in so that we are aware of his or her presence in school.
-Failure to do so could have fatal consequences in the case of fire as we check the safety of each pupil against the register.
+Any student arriving for school after the register, has been closed in the morning, must go to the school office to sign in, so that we are aware of his or her presence in school.
+Failure to do so, could have fatal consequences in the case of fire as we check the safety of each student against the register.